-Office visits for examination, diagnosis and treatment of a medical condition, disease or injury, including specialist office visits, second opinion or other consultations, diabetic counseling, and OB/GYN services from an obstetrician/gynecologist or a family practice physician who is within the same medical group or IPA as the Personal Physician.
+Office visits for examination, diagnosis and treatment of a medical condition, disease or injury, including specialist office visits, second opinion or other consultations and diabetic counseling.
 Benefits are also provided for asthma self-management training and education to enable a Member to properly use asthma-related medication and equipment such as inhalers, spacers, nebulizers and peak flow meter.